 The EDPS is the European Union’s independent data protection authority that serves as an impartial centre of excellence for enforcing and reinforcing EU data protection and privacy standards, both in practice and in law.
-The EDPS is headed by a Supervisor and Assistant Supervisor and supported by lawyers, IT specialists and administrators.
+The EDPS is headed by a Supervisor and supported by lawyers, IT specialists and administrators.
 These experts are highly experienced in data processing and they supervise Europol’s activities from a data protection perspective.

 To this end, the EDPS has the power to inspect all Europol files at any time.
 The inspection visits of Europol’s premises are carried out in close cooperation with the DPF at Europol.
 The EDPS inspections cover all of Europol’s data processing operations.
 On the basis of these inspections, the EDPS delivers extensive and detailed reports on the supervisory activities of Europol, which include findings and recommendations.

 In addition to the aforementioned checks by the DPF and the EDPS, each Member State has its own national supervisory body.
 In accordance with its national law, each Member State checks the transmission of personal data to and from Europol.
 Members of each of these national supervisory bodies also have access to the documents and premises of their Liaison Officers at Europol.